Ebiroll/pi3d/README.md

 	cmake ..
 	#To run
 	pi3d ../test/tri_cube.blend

+To run the nice looking test shaders try,

+    ./create    -s ../shader/creation
+    ./create  -t ../test/drkwood2.png  -s ../shader/tunnel

 These programs wil need X-Windows to run

-On the raspberry make will build pi3d ,triangle & triangle2 pi3d still does not work properly, but I am getting closer.
+On the raspberry make will build pi3d ,triangle & triangle2. pi3d still does not work properly, but I am getting closer.
 These programs uses EGL2 and does not need X-Windows to run.

-To run the nice looking test shaders try,

-    ./create    -s ../shader/creation
-    ./create    -s ../shader/tunnel